List of highest-grossing sports films

 The following is a list of highest-grossing sports films of all time, the highest-grossing sports film franchises and series, the highest-grossing films by sport, the highest-grossing sports films by year, timeline of highest-grossing sports films, and sports films by tickets sold.

 Highest-grossing sports films

 The following is a list of highest-grossing sports films of all time.

-Motor racing is the most frequent sport with 18 films on the list.
-Fast & Furious is the most frequent franchise with nine films, followed by Rocky with eight.
-The most frequent year is 2006, which has four films on the list.
+The top 3 are among the highest-grossing films of all time.
+Auto racing is the most frequent sport with 20 films on the list, including seven of the top 10 entries.
+Fast & Furious is the most frequent franchise with nine films, followed by Rocky with seven.
+The most frequently represented year is 2019 with four films.